I Am a Rock: Electric version with Garfunkel

 While Simon was in Denmark during the summer of 1965, Tom Wilson, the producer of Wednesday Morning, 3 A.M., responded to requests for "The Sound of Silence" from American radio stations and dubbed an electric guitar, bass, and drums onto the original track.
 He then released the song as a single, whereupon it entered the United States pop charts.
 When Simon heard about the success of this song, he was still touring in Europe as a solo folk singer.

-Simon immediately returned to the United States, and with Garfunkel in December 1965 began a series of hasty recording sessions to match the electric "mold" created by Wilson with many of the other songs that Simon had recorded on the Song Book, including "I Am a Rock," which was re-recorded during these sessions on 14 December 1965.
+Simon immediately returned to the United States, and with Garfunkel in December 1965 began a series of hasty recording sessions to match the electric "mold" created by Wilson with many of the other songs that Simon had recorded on the Song Book, including "I Am a Rock," which was re-recorded during these sessions on December 14, 1965.
 The result was the album Sounds of Silence, which the duo released the following January.
 "I Am a Rock" was the fifth and closing track on Side 2 of the record.
 Along with most of the other tracks on the album, it was produced by Bob Johnston and recorded in New York at Columbia Recording Studios using some of the same session players that had appeared on Bob Dylan's recent Highway 61 Revisited LP.

-The album quickly capitalized on the success of the new album's title track as a #1 single, and itself rose to #21 on the Billboard charts.
+The album quickly capitalized on the success of the new album's title track as a No. 1 single, and itself rose to No. 21 on the Billboard charts.
 The duo cashed in quickly on their new-found success.
-They released "I Am a Rock" as a single in the late spring of 1966, and the song reached #3 on the Billboard Hot 100 charts, the third single (chronologically) by Simon & Garfunkel to reach the top 5 (after "The Sound of Silence" and "Homeward Bound").
+They released "I Am a Rock" as a single in the late spring of 1966, and the song reached No. 3 on the Billboard Hot 100 charts, the third single (chronologically) by Simon & Garfunkel to reach the top 5 (after "The Sound of Silence" and "Homeward Bound").

 This single had two incarnations.
 First, as a promotion, it was released on red vinyl to radio stations, with a mono mix on one side and a stereo version on the other.
 These copies are somewhat difficult to locate for collectors.
 The standard version sold in stores, however, was the black vinyl 45 rpm record with the red Columbia Records label.
 The B-side was a version of "Flowers Never Bend with the Rainfall," which was later released on Simon & Garfunkel's even-more-successful (and critically acclaimed) album Parsley, Sage, Rosemary and Thyme.
 The single mix of the song features a more prominent lead vocal track (and different phrasing in the opening lines) by Paul Simon, and less reverb, than the more common LP version.

-Billboard described the song as a "beautiful lyric ballad."
-Cash Box described the song as a "hard-driving, pulsating ode about rather isolated young man."
-Record World said that the duo "sing about loneliness in usual poetic terms."
+Billboard described the song as a "beautiful lyric ballad".
+Cash Box described the song as a "hard-driving, pulsating ode about rather isolated young man".
+Record World said that the duo "sing about loneliness in usual poetic terms".